 Sarah Christensen received a BS in Biology from Bradley University.
 Following a career as a high school science teacher and coach, she completed a Master in Physical Therapy degree from Northwestern Medical School in 1995.
 Sarah has worked in various Physical Therapy settings including sports medicine and spine clinics, nursing homes and hospitals.
-She has worked with her current colleages for the past 10 years involving chronic pain management and work reconditioning, and has been at RIW since 2005.
+She has worked with her current colleagues for the past fifteen years involving chronic pain management and work reconditioning, and has been at RIW since 2005.

-After receiving a BA in Psychology and a BS in Physical Therapy from the University of Washington, Tracy has practiced Physical Therapy for twelve years, specializing in the treatment of chronic pain since 1999.
+After receiving a BA in Psychology and a BS in Physical Therapy from the University of Washington, Tracy has practiced Physical Therapy for eighteen years, specializing in the treatment of chronic pain since 1999.
 Tracy has been part of the team at RIW since 2005.
-He is also a specialist in treating golf-related injuries and has been treating those injuries for the last four years.
+He is also a specialist in treating golf-related injuries and has been treating those injuries for the last nine years.

 After receiving his BS in Exercise Physiology from Oregon State University and his Master of Physical Therapy from the University of Puget Sound, Randy worked for eight years at Virginia Mason, specializing in chronic pain, spine care and pain management/work conditioning.
 Randy has been at RIW since 2005, treating patients with chronic pain and disability.
 He has also been a featured speaker at several Continuing Education Courses for Primary Care Physicians, Nurse Case Managers and Vocational Counselors regarding spine care and injured worker rehabilitation.

-Barb Mierzwa received her BS in Occupational Therapy from Queen’s University in Kingston, Ontario, Canada, then practiced Ocuupational Therapy for the past 13 years doing inpatient rehabilitation, acute care, outpatient rehabilitation, neurological rehabilitation, and pain management /work conditioning.
+Barb Mierzwa received her BS in Occupational Therapy from Queen’s University in Kingston, Ontario, Canada, then practiced Occupational Therapy for the past twenty years doing inpatient rehabilitation, acute care, outpatient rehabilitation, neurological rehabilitation, and pain management /work conditioning.
 Barb has been treating patients at RIW since 2005.
 She enjoys working with patients who have chronic pain and understands how it has impacted their daily life.

 After receiving her BA in Business Administration from Western Washington University and her BS in Occupational Therapy from the University of Washington, Tracy practiced for 5 years at Virginia Mason in work injury rehabilitation before bringing her skills to RIW in 2005.
 She has special interest in work injury prevention, industrial rehabilitation, chronic pain and office ergonomics.

 Tondra Sheldon graduated from Greenriver Community college in 2007 obtaining an AAS Degree in the Occupational Therapy Assistant program.
 She did a clinical at a privately owned clinic specializing in industrial rehabilitation in July 2007- Aug.
 2008, and was invited to join the staff where she worked for one year.
 Wanting to broaden her field of experience she took a position working in Adult Day Health with a Multicare clinic in order to work with multiple diagnoses.
 However she missed working with people in the industrial work setting, and joined the RIW team in 2009.
 Tondra loves working with people and enjoys helping them to return to gainful employment or reach the highest quality of life that they can realize.

 Linda Trafton received her BS in Physical Therapy from the University of Washington in 1991.
 She then practiced for 14 years at Virginia Mason Medical Center in the pain management program and research studies involving patients with ALS or Lou Gehrig’s disease before joining the team at RIW in 2005.
 Linda received her doctorate degree in Physical Therapy in 2006 from the Arizona School of Health Sciences.

 David handles referrals for work injury programs.
 He can make the process very easy for those referring to one of our programs by obtaining authorization and all the arrangements for treatment.